Double field theory algebroid and curved $L_\infty$-algebras: -morphism as the strong constraint

 In $(x,\tilde{x})$ coordinates the DFT anchor splits into two: $\rho^A{}_I=(\rho^a{}_I,\tilde{\rho}_{aI})$, the first is the one we relate to the anchor $a^a{}_I$ of a Courant algebroid.
 This choice is consistent since for a DFT algebroid we have:

 according to property 1 of Def. \ref{dftalg1} (see also \eqref{eq:rhorho}), meaning $\rho^a{}_I$ satisfies the first identity in \eqref{Cbox}.
-Therefore, the DFT derivative splits into two: $\cD=\sfrac 1 2 D+\sfrac 1 2 \tilde{D}$,\footnote{The factor of 1/2 stems from the different definitions of the derivative and pairing in DFT and in a Courant algebroid.
-Whereas in DFT the derivative carries the factor, in a Courant algebroid the pairing does instead.} the first of which we associate with the Courant algebroid differential as its image is in the kernel of $a$.
+Therefore, the DFT derivative splits into two: $\cD=\sfrac 1 2 D+\sfrac 1 2 \tilde{D}$, the first of which we associate with the Courant algebroid differential as its image is in the kernel of $a$.
+One may wonder about this extra factor of 1/2, it stems from the different definitions of the derivative and pairing in DFT and in a Courant algebroid.
+Whereas in DFT the derivative carries the factor, in a Courant algebroid the pairing does instead.
 By using \eqref{eq:phi1} and the fact that $(\partial_a f)\big|_M=\partial_a (f\big|_M)$ and $(\tilde{\partial}^a f)\big|_M\neq\tilde{\partial}^a(f\big|_M)$, one obtains:

 The case of $n=2$ has two non-trivial possibilities: $(l_1,l_2)=\{(f,e),(e_1,e_2)\}$.
 To keep calculations as simple as possible we shall make the Ansatz that all components $\phi_i$ for $i>1$ not including $\mu_0$ vanish.
 The first produces: